Gothia Cup - The World Youth Cup - Gothenburg, Sweden

 It’s the teams, and participants from around the world that make the tournament unique.
 A meeting place for the world’s youth, irrespective of religion, skin color or nationality, with football as the common denominator.
 Gothia Cup was first held in 1975.
 Through the years, almost a million players from a total of 146 countries have participated in the tournament.

-Tournaments Abroad is one of the few referee organizations outside of Sweden who get the privilege to participate in the world’s most famous tournament.
+Referee Abroad is one of the few referee organizations outside of Sweden who get the privilege to participate in the world’s most famous tournament.
 Our focus will be mainly on referee development, and invitations sent only to referees who have applied for our Referee Academy OR referee talents from around the world (except Sweden and Norway, who must apply on their own).

 We will also consider inviting referees who are recognised as “talents” in their own countries.
 Please get in touch with us to see if you qualify.